2019: 70 years of the Austrian Commission for UNESCO

 Since August 2019, Ms Patrizia Jankovic has been the interim Secretary-General of the Austrian Commission for UNESCO.

-The activities of the Austrian Commission for UNESCO are carried out with the financial support of the federal government as follows: with contributions from the Federal Ministry of Education, Science and Research, the Federal Ministry of Arts, Culture, Civil Service and Sport, the Federal Ministry of Climate Action, Environment, Energy, Mobility, Innovation and Technology and the Federal Ministry for European and International Affairs.
+The activities of the Austrian Commission for UNESCO are carried out with the financial support of the federal government as follows: with contributions from the Federal Ministry of Education, Science and Research, the Federal Ministry of Arts, Culture, Civil Service and Sport, the Federal Ministry of Agriculture, Regions and Tourism and the Federal Ministry for European and International Affairs.

 The National Commissions for UNESCO are unique in the overall UN system and represent a forward-looking approach to incorporating civil society in the national cooperation with UNESCO.
 They support their governments with specialist expertise and are involved in implementing UNESCO programmes on a national scale.
 The National Commissions are enshrined in the UNESCO Constitution of 16 November 1945 (Article VII).